SwethaLakshme/The-Book-Buddy/README.md

 # The Book Buddy

-BookBuddy is a effective book management website that gives you access to your school textbooks anywhere.
+The Book Buddy is an effective book management website that gives you access to your school textbooks anywhere.

 ## About 'The Book Buddy'